How boxing sessions can help knock out Raducanu - Gauff column

 After beating Katerina Siniakova in my first-round match in Melbourne I went online and I found out I was playing Emma.
 She is having an incredible career so far and I think she is still finding her way on tour.

-With her being my age, I always try to reach out and when she picked up the ankle injury in Auckland I reached out to see how she was doing.
+With her being my age, I talk to her pretty much at all the tournaments.
+I always try to chat and when she picked up the ankle injury in Auckland I reached out to see how she was doing.

-I always try to look out for people when they're joining the tour because I know how different a life it is.
+I try to look out for people when they're joining the tour because I know how different a life it is.
 Emma has a great head on her shoulders and I think she is doing great.

 We've not really had the chance to talk about anything outside of tennis, what common interests we might have, or anything like that.